SKA-ScienceDataProcessor/delivery-prototypes/README.md

   as well.

 * Make sure that the error timestamp is being set when the job status is being changed to ERROR.
-May want to do this at the DB level (for the other timestamps as well)
+May want to do this at the DB level (for the other self._dbpooltimestamps as well)

 * Maybe update the name of the detailed_status field to extra_status given that it's not really used frequently.